kserve/kserve/test/benchmark/README.md

 ```bash
 kubectl apply -f ./tf_vegeta_cfg.yaml
 ```
-- Create the benchmark job
+- Create the benchmark job using [vegeta](https://github.com/tsenart/vegeta) Note that you can configure pod anti-affinity to run vegeta on a different node on which the inference pod is running.
 ```bash
 kubectl create -f ./tf_benchmark.yaml
 ```

 #### CC=0
-- Create `InferenceService` with default `ContainerConcurrency` set to 0 which is unlimited concurrency, activator in this case does not do smart load balancing based on queue limit.
+- Create `InferenceService` with default `ContainerConcurrency` set to 0 which is unlimited concurrency, activator in this case just pass through and you would still expect requests queued on user container in case of request overload.
 ```yaml
 apiVersion: "serving.kubeflow.org/v1alpha2"
 kind: "InferenceService"